Artikash/Example-Extension/README.md

 # ExampleExtension

-Every time NextHooker has a sentence of text ready, it will call ```OnNewSentence``` on all extensions it finds sequentially, plugging the output of ```OnNewSentence``` from the previous extension into the next extension.<br>
+Every time Textractor has a sentence of text ready, it will call ```OnNewSentence``` on all extensions it finds sequentially, plugging the output of ```OnNewSentence``` from the previous extension into the next extension.<br>
 After the sentence has been processed by all extensions, it will be displayed.